tasmota/docs/docs/Matter.md

 # Matter

-:material-cpu-32-bit:

 !!! danger "Matter protocol support is highly experimental and not feature complete"

-??? failure "This feature is not included in precompiled binaries" When [compiling your build](Compile-your-build) add the following flag your environment or `user_config_override.h`:
+??? failure "This feature is not included in precompiled binaries :material-cpu-32-bit:"
+  When [compiling your build](Compile-your-build) add the following flag your environment or `user_config_override.h`:
   ```arduino
   #define USE_MATTER_DEVICE